Doha News: Founding and website launch

+The Villagio Mall fire and increased popularity

-Doha News quickly increased in popularity due to its coverage of controversial local events not as widely reported in government-run media, with a notable instance being the May 2012 Villagio Mall fire in which 19 people were killed.
+Doha News quickly increased in popularity due to its coverage of controversial local events not as widely reported in government-run media, with a notable instance being the May 2012 fire at Villagio Mall in which 19 people were killed.
 It succeeded in obtaining and releasing verifiable figures and facts, such as the identities of the victims of the fire, whereas many other forms of online media reported unverified rumors.
 It experienced a massive increase in visitors during the event, increasing from about 10,000 visitors a day to 100,000 visitors a day.
 On the contrary, traditional media was criticized for its late and minimal coverage of the incident.
+In February 2013, the site was prevented from reporting on the court proceedings of the Villagio Mall fire.

 Another sensitive story published by the website centered on the rape and prosecution of Qatari resident Marte Dalelv in the United Arab Emirates.
 It was not mentioned in print media, but appeared in international publications such as The New York Times after Doha News published a news article on the case.
 Similarly, after the murder of Lauren Patterson in October 2013, it was the most notable Qatari media outlet to report on the killing and some of its work was quoted in international newspapers.

+By late 2016, Doha News had become the most popular local news platform in Qatar, and was considered by the Columbia Journalism Review to be "the only reliable source of daily information for residents" in a country whose media was "dominated" by "state-owned entities" and privately owned newspapers.

+2016 block by Qatari authorities

+In August 2016, Doha News drew both praise and condemnation by publishing a piece about the challenges of being gay in Qatar.
+In October of that year, the publication argued in an editorial that the Qatari "cybercrimes law" was being "exploited by criminals and individuals with personal agendas to silence others", and noted that one of its own reporters was briefly detained over an article.

+In November of that year, the website was simultaneously blocked in Qatar by the country's two internet service providers, Ooredoo and Vodafone, supposedly without any former notice, leading Doha news to state that it can "only conclude that our website has been deliberately targeted and blocked by Qatar authorities" in what "appears to be an act of censorship".
+The official reason was that the website was operating without a license, but this was seen by many observers as an excuse for censorship.
+Amnesty International stated that "the government appears to have specifically targeted a key source of independent and credible journalism in the country", and called it "an outright attack on media freedom".
+Human Rights Watch called it "the country’s only independent news website", and said that the government block "undermines Qatar’s attempts to present itself as a center for media freedom in the Gulf region".